Collage

 The best way to travel in India is by private car.
 This offers great comfort and flexibility as you can stop when and wherever you want to take a picture or to have a cup of 'chai'.

-The driver may not always speak fluent English, but he will have a lot of experience in taking independent travelers like you on similar tours.
+The driver may not always speak fluent English, but he will have a lot of experience in taking independent travellers like you on similar tours.
 Your driver is usually augmented by knowledgeable local guides, especially in the major cities.

 India has the second largest rail network in the world, and the rail system, operated by the government-run Indian Railways, is efficient, if not always on schedule.
-Tracks running well over 60,000 kilometers help connect about 7500 stations, ferrying nearly 20 million people every day.

 Train travel is safe, cheap and (in AC classes) comfortable.
 On many routes the railways are the fastest and cheapest way to get around.